Shanoxx/Shanoxx/README.md

 - 👋 Hi, I’m Lukas
 - 👀 i'm a sports enthusiast
-- 🌱 currently learning how to programming in Phyton => pip install lukasfirst
+- 🌱 programming in Phyton => pip install lukasfirst
-- 💞️ I want to get along with IT industry
+- 💞️ "The app is kind of sweet."
 - 📫 How to reach me - linkedin.com/in/łukasz-grot-452219149

 <!---